-Requirement GOI Anchored on the ADB SPS 2009 Gap Filling/ Project Constitution of territory size.
-Law 27 Part III Article 9: The planning for RZWP-3-K shall be carried out, taking into consideration: a. harmonization, synchronization, and balance with the carrying capacity of the ecosystem, the functions of exploitation and protection, space and time dimensions, sociocultural and technological dimensions, and the security and defense functions; Law 27, Chapter VII, Article 42: (2) The Government shall regulate, encourage, and/or carry out research and development of the Management of Costal Zone and Small Islands, to produce the necessary science and technology for the management of Costal Zone and Small Islands, to make it more effective, efficient, economic, highly competitive and environment friendly, while respecting traditional wisdom or local culture. and the design of mitigation measures.
-Identify social and economic benefits for affected Indigenous Peoples that are culturally appropriate and gender and intergenerationally inclusive and develop measures to avoid, minimize, and/or mitigate adverse impacts on Indigenous Peoples.
-Policy Indigenous Peoples Planning Regulation No. 30/2010 Article 29: (1) Regional governments shall involve communities and stakeholders in every activity of planning and management of resources in maritime territory, (2) Regional governments, legal entities and individuals managing resources in maritime territory shall observe traditional law and custom effective in local communities.
+Requirement GOI Anchored on the Constitution ADB SPS 2009 Gap Filling/ Project Policy observing aspects: 1.
+Social, economy and culture of communities; 2.
+Environmental conservation; 3.
+Benefit and effectiveness; as well as 4.
+Scope of territory size.
+Law 27 Part III Article 9: The planning for RZWP-3-K shall be carried out, taking into consideration: a. harmonization, synchronization, and balance with the carrying capacity of the ecosystem, the functions of exploitation and protection, space and time dimensions, sociocultural and technological dimensions, and the security and defense functions; Law 27, Chapter VII, Article 42: (2) The Government shall regulate, encourage, and/or carry out research and development of the Management of Costal Zone and Small Islands, to produce the necessary science and technology for the management of Costal Zone and Small Islands, to make it more effective, efficient, economic, highly competitive and environment friendly, while respecting traditional wisdom or local culture.
+Peoples.
+Give full consideration to options the affected Indigenous Peoples prefer in relation to the provision of project benefits and the design of mitigation measures.
+Identify social and economic benefits for affected Indigenous Peoples that are culturally appropriate and gender and intergenerationally inclusive and develop measures to avoid, minimize, and/or mitigate adverse impacts on Indigenous Peoples. experienced experts to carry out social impact assessment (SIA).
+Indigenous Peoples Planning Regulation No. 30/2010 Article 29: (1) Regional governments shall involve communities and stakeholders in every activity of planning and management of resources in maritime territory, (2) Regional governments, legal entities and individuals managing resources in maritime territory shall observe traditional law and custom effective in local communities.
 Prepare an Indigenous Peoples plan (IPP) that is based on the social impact assessment with the assistance of qualified and experienced experts and that draw on indigenous knowledge and participation by the affected Indigenous Peoples communities.
-The IPP includes a framework for continued consultation with the affected Indigenous Peoples communities during project implementation; specifies measures to ensure that Indigenous Peoples receive culturally appropriate benefits; identifies measures to avoid, minimize, mitigate, or compensate for any adverse project impacts; and includes culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for implementing the planned measures.
-Equivalence noted.
-Project policy: If the screening and SIA indicate that the proposed project will have impacts, positive and/or negative, on IPs, the EA/IA will prepare an IPP in the context of the SIA and through meaningful consultation with the affected IP communities.
+The IPP includes a framework for continued consultation with the affected Indigenous Peoples communities during project implementation; specifies measures to ensure that Indigenous Peoples receive culturally appropriate benefits; identifies measures to avoid, minimize, mitigate, or compensate for any adverse project impacts; and includes culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for Project policy: If the screening and SIA indicate that the proposed project will have impacts, positive and/or negative, on IPs, the EA/IA will prepare an IPP in the context of the SIA and through meaningful consultation with the affected IP communities.